Nyamato023/Nyamato023/README.md

 Driven by the philosophy that technology can transform lives, I see coding as both a craft and a service.
 I continually seek to refine my skills and embrace challenges, ensuring that each project not only works but also resonates with its users.

-- 🌍 Based in Nyeri, Kenya
 - 🔗 Connect: [LinkedIn](www.linkedin.com/in/elton-simba-570057290)

-- ✨ Always learning, growing, and striving to leave a meaningful impact.
+`  ✨ Always learning, growing, and striving to leave a meaningful impact. `

  ---
 ## Languages and Tools